 Welcome to the 2018 issue of STM–SJM!

-The thematically open 2018 issue starts by presenting two articles on music in Nordic film of the mid-twentieth century.
+The thematically open 2018 issue starts with two articles on music in Nordic film of the mid-twentieth century.
 In one of the articles, Tobias Pontara (University of Gothenburg) investigates how the listening to technologically mediated music was represented in Swedish cinema in the years 1930–70, and further discusses what these representations may tell us about the transformation of listening practices in twentieth-century Sweden.
-In the other article, Kaarina Kilpiö (Sibelius Academy), Terhi Skaniakos (University of Tampere) and Ari Poutiainen (University of Helsinki) add to the knowledge of the rise of the Finnish jazziskelmä, an extremely successful mixture of modern jazz, popular music and dance music, by studying how the genre was launched in cinema and on television in the late 1950s and early 1960s.
+In the other article, Kaarina Kilpiö (Sibelius Academy), Terhi Skaniakos (University of Tampere) and Ari Poutiainen (University of Helsinki) add to the knowledge of the rise of the Finnish jazziskelmä – a highly successful mixture of modern jazz, popular music and dance music – by investigating the launch of the genre in cinema and on television in the late 1950s and early 1960s.

-The concert hall Studio Acusticum in Piteå, with its mechanically adjustable acoustics, is used as a tool for empirical investigation in the artistic research project presented in Sverker Jullander’s, Petter Sundkvist’s, Jan Berg’s, Helge Kjekshus’s (all of Luleå University of Technology) and Karin Nelson’s (Norwegian Academy of Music and University of Gothenburg) article.
+The concert hall Studio Acusticum in Piteå, with its mechanically adjustable acoustics, is used as a tool for empirical study in the artistic research project presented in the article by Sverker Jullander, Petter Sundkvist, Jan Berg, Helge Kjekshus (all of Luleå University of Technology) and Karin Nelson (Norwegian Academy of Music and University of Gothenburg).
 What does ‘good’ and ‘bad’ acoustics signify for a musician?
-Do musicians adjust to acoustics in a reflexive way or subconsciously, and what artistic possibilities can be created by different acoustics?
-These are some of the questions posed by the authors, who, in this article, enter deeply into a discussion on the design and methodology of the project.
+Do musicians adjust to acoustics in a reflexive way or subconsciously, and what artistic possibilities do different acoustics offer?
+These are some of the questions posed by the authors, who, in this article, enter into a discussion on the design and methodology of the project.

 Tobias Lund (chief editor, publisher) email@example.com